achmadqomarudin/FoodRecipes/README.md

 🍱 A Food Recipes App using Kotlin &amp; API (https://www.themealdb.com/api.php) to view food blogs along with their recipes.

 # Source
-Repo to demonstrate FoodRecipes in Android app.
+Repo to demonstrate Food Recipes in Android app.
 This is a follow up on the youtube at :

 [ResepMakanan](https://youtu.be/PX15pj-aHPU)